-- b) Approaching banking and financial institutions to identify existing residential units or buildings and non-residential buildings that have been actively in default or subject to a foreclosure judgment with ownership transferred to a bank or other entity, with a focus on multi-unit development projects that have stalled or have been abandoned due to economics or local approval process. - c) Meeting with the owners of privately owned properties that have been or are currently proposed for development that may meet the objectives of the fair and affordable housing.
+- a) Approaching banking and financial institutions, particularly those that the County has a banking relationship with, to identify vacant or underdeveloped properties that have been actively in default or subject to a foreclosure judgment with ownership transferred to a bank or other entity, with a focus on multi-unit development projects, of both small and large scale, that have stalled or have been abandoned due to economics or local approval process. - b) Approaching banking and financial institutions, particularly those that the County has a banking relationship with, to identify existing residential units or buildings and non-residential buildings that have been actively in default or subject to a foreclosure judgment with ownership transferred to a bank or other entity, with a focus on multi-unit development projects, both small and large scale, that have stalled or have been abandoned due to economics or local approval process. - c) Meeting with the owners of privately owned properties that have been or are currently proposed for development that may meet the objectives of the fair and affordable housing.
 This may be a wide array of projects including projects which are underway (with or without an affordable component) and where the County can facilitate or incentivize the creation of more fair and affordable units. - d) Identifying and evaluating improved properties identified by the County based on an analysis of existing land use, zoning, infrastructure, physical conditions and related criteria that appear to be suitable for fair and affordable housing. - e) Identifying vacant properties pursuant to Paragraph 22(a) of the Stipulation, at the parcel level, based on an analysis of existing land use, zoning, infrastructure, physical conditions, access to public transportation, and related criteria that appear to be suitable for fair and affordable housing.
 The County has begun this assessment by mapping parcels in the eligible communities that are vacant; within a one mile radius of a Metro-North Railroad train station; within one mile of a county bus route (recognizing that existing bus stops can be changed or additional stops added); and parcels within a multi-family zone.
-Maps are provided in Appendix E-3. - f) Meeting with municipalities to demonstrate, through the existing Westchester 2025 program, the ability to enhance existing town centers in the Eligible Municipalities and redevelop mixed use (residential & commercial) properties through the incorporation of affordable AFFH units.
-This will lead to the examination of the eligible communities with an eye to expanding and enhancing pedestrian and bicycle friendly environments, minimizing reliance on cars for access to services, recreation, and transit. - g) An evaluation of County-owned property classified as general municipal (non-park) for its suitability for residential development. - h) Identifying sites which may be suitable for transit oriented development (TOD). - i) Meeting with the owners of office parks to demonstrate development potential within office park sites. - j) Identifying improved properties currently for sale at which the market price is at or near the "affordability" standard which may be acquired for use as fair and affordable housing. - k) Identifying and assessing existing housing and other development opportunities which could be adapted to fair and affordable housing. - 1) Promoting the adoption of the Model Ordinance by municipalities to provide inclusionary zoning, mixed use or "living over the store" and office park housing opportunities. - m) Extending invitations to meet with developers to provide guidance on eligible areas and criteria for units to meet eligibility requirements as Affordable AFFH units. - n) Identifying and evaluating publicly owned properties that may be residual parcels from the development of some New York State or local municipal infrastructure.
+Maps are provided in Appendix E-3.

+- f) Meeting with municipalities to demonstrate, through the existing Westchester 2025 program, the ability to enhance existing town centers in the Eligible Municipalities and redevelop mixed use (residential & commercial) properties through the incorporation of affordable AFFH units.
+This will lead to the examination of the eligible communities with an eye to expanding and enhancing pedestrian and bicycle friendly environments, minimizing reliance on cars for access to services, recreation, and transit. - g) An evaluation of County-owned property classified as general municipal (non-park) for its suitability for residential development. - h) Identifying sites which may be suitable for transit oriented development (TOD). - i) Meeting with the owners of office parks to demonstrate development potential within office park sites. - j) Identifying improved properties currently for sale at which the market price is at or near the "affordability" standard which may be acquired for use as fair and affordable housing. - k) Identifying and assessing existing housing and other development opportunities which could be adapted to fair and affordable housing. - Promoting the adoption of the Model Ordinance by municipalities to provide inclusionary zoning, mixed use or "living over the store" and office park housing opportunities. - m) Extending invitations to meet with developers to provide guidance on eligible areas and criteria for units to meet eligibility requirements as affordable AFFH units. - n) Identifying and evaluating publicly owned properties that may be residual parcels from the development of some New York State or local municipal infrastructure.